 Don’t worry, you don’t have to start from scratch.
 You can easily take the content that you already have and weave some interaction into it, or even turn parts of that content into interactive activities.

 Let us show you how.

 Create a two-way conversation in your class with live polls

-Live polling is a safe bet when it comes to creating an interactive environment.
+Live polls are great for creating interaction in your classroom.
 Each of your students surely has a smartphone or a laptop, so let’s put them to good use.

-It’s simple: You prepare a set of poll questions before your class, and during your presentation, you ask your students to grab their smartphones and cast their votes in the polls.
+It’s simple: You prepare a set of poll questions before your class, and during your presentation, ask your students for their responses.

 In this article, you will find 11 ideas for easy live polls that you can leverage during your class, along with tips on how to pull them off.

 Prepare your students for interaction right off the bat.
 As you kick off the lecture, run a quick word cloud poll to get your students in the mood.